sparkney/danceguide/index.md

 http://myhost/danceguide/linkAction
 ```

-LinkPanel is used to create a link to HelloWorldAction from previous exemple.
+LinkPanel is used to create a link to HelloWorldAction from previous example.
 Clickning the link will execute the HelloWorldAction.

 ## Layout managers